 A native of Spartanburg SC, Lewis received a Bachelor of Science in Accounting from Wake Forest University.
 She became a Certified Public Accountant while working with Price Waterhouse & Co.
 Lewis is involved in several professional organizations and has previous experience serving on various other Board of Directors.

-Lewis is married, has three grown children and one grandchild.
+Lewis is married, has three grown children and five grandchildren.

-Matthews is a former managing director of Haynsworth, Sinkler, Boyd, a position he held for seven years.
-Prior to holding that position, Matthews practiced corporate law with the Wall Street firm of Dewey Ballantine in its Washington office, and served in the U.S. Department of Justice during President Reagan’s second term.
+Matthews has been a member of law firm Haynsworth Sinkler Boyd, P.A., since 1988, during which time he served as managing director from 2001 until 2008.
+Before that, Matthews practiced corporate law with the Wall Street firm of Dewey Ballantine in its Washington office and served in the U.S. Department of Justice during President Reagan’s second term.
 At the Department of Justice, he advised Attorney General Edwin Meese III and the White House on the selection of nominees for federal judgeships and served as special counsel to Attorney General Meese on the Iran-Contra investigation.
+His practice currently focuses on information technology and data protection, commercial and appellate litigation, regulated utilities and corporate governance.

 President Bush nominated Matthews to a judgeship on the U.S. Fourth Circuit Court of Appeals in Richmond.
 That nomination was one of 10 federal appellate court nominations that expired when the 110th Congress adjourned without Senate action.
 Matthews is involved in various professional organizations and civic activities.